symfony/symfony-docs/components/property_info.rst

 Using PHP reflection, the :class:`Symfony\\Component\\PropertyInfo\\Extractor\\ReflectionExtractor` provides list, type and access information from setter and accessor methods.
-It can also give the type of a property, and if it is initializable through the constructor using constructor's parameters.
-It supports return and scalar types for PHP 7+.
+It can also give the type of a property, and if it is initializable through the constructor.
+It supports return and scalar types for PHP 7.

 .. note::